What is a location-based service (or proximity service), and how can your business benefit from them?

 A beacon is a small Bluetooth device that publishes a data signal containing its identifier.
 Think of it as a lighthouse: it does nothing more than signal your location with a unique identifier, but that signal can be consumed by devices to mark when they’re within a pre-defined distance to the beacon.

-While geofencing tends to cover broad areas via GPS signals, beacons are highly accurate and geared towards specific locations.
+While geofencing tends to cover broad areas via GPS signals, beacons are highly accurate and geared toward specific locations.
 This accuracy is usually configurable to somewhere between 1 and 50 meters.
 Beacons are particularly useful indoors where GPS signals easily fail.

 Mobile devices can be programmed to look for these unique beacon identifier signals, waking up your app and taking some action when it does so.
 Examples include reporting entry to a facility for access and security auditing, noting that an inspector did indeed stop by this station, or tracking how many users come to look at a specific museum exhibit.

-The Differences Between Location Based Software
+The Differences Between Location-Based Software

 While closely related, geofencing and beacons have very different operating environments, technical requirements, and ideal use cases.
 Let’s take a close look at some differences between the two: